 2NaOH + H2SO4 → Na2SO4 + 2H2O

-Most of the organic compounds are crystalline solids they have defined geometrical shapes.
+Most of the organic compounds are crystalline solids as they have defined geometrical shapes.
 Usually, they consist of oppositely charged particles or ions called radicals.

 - Solubility Product